Islam and Same-Sex Attraction: The Question That Can’t Be Avoided

 The bottom line

 If you reject Islam solely because of this teaching, that is your right.
-But the intellectual question is not “do I find this prohibition comfortable?” — it is “is the God who issued this prohibition real, and does He have the authority and the knowledge to make this demand?”
-If the evidence examined throughout this site is compelling — if the cosmological, teleological, moral, and rational arguments converge on a Creator who is omniscient and good — then the question becomes whether you trust that being’s judgment on matters where your own judgment differs from His.
+The intellectual question is not “do I find this prohibition comfortable?”
+The question is “is the God who issued this prohibition real, and does He have the authority and the knowledge to make this demand?”
+If the evidence examined throughout this site is compelling (if the cosmological, teleological, moral, and rational arguments converge on a Creator who is omniscient and good) then the question becomes whether you trust that being’s judgement on matters where your own judgement differs from His.

 That is the hardest question in theology.
 It is not answered by pretending the tension does not exist.

 The unity of truth and life matters here.
 Pain is real, doubt is real, and bad religious formation is real.
-Yet none of these experiences settles the God-question by itself.
-Tawhid calls the reader to examine whether Islam is true before deciding what to do with the injuries, pressures, and disappointments that gathered around it.
+None of these experiences settles the God question by itself.
+Tawḥīd calls the reader to examine whether Islam is true before deciding what to do with the injuries, pressures, and disappointments that gathered around it.

-The concept of khalifah is central here.
-Every human being — regardless of the desires they carry — is appointed as God’s vicegerent on earth, entrusted with a moral vocation that includes aligning with the divine will even when that alignment is costly.
-The fitrah does not promise that every natural inclination will be permitted.
-It promises that the human being is equipped to navigate the tension between desire and duty — and that the navigation itself has moral worth precisely because it requires free choice.
+The concept of khalīfah is central here.
+Every human being, regardless of the desires they carry, is appointed as God’s vicegerent on earth, entrusted with a moral vocation that includes aligning with the divine will even when that alignment is costly.
+The fiṭrah does not promise that every natural inclination will be permitted.
+It promises that the human being is equipped to work through the tension between desire and duty, and that the navigation itself has moral worth precisely because it requires free choice.

-The Islamic position on same-sex acts is grounded in tawhid and the concept of the khalifah’s moral trial.
-If God created some people with desires they are commanded not to act on, this is not cruelty.
-It is the structure of moral testing that applies to every human being in different forms.
-Fitrah — the innate orientation toward God — includes the capacity to choose obedience over desire.
-The khalifah’s dignity lies precisely in this capacity: the ability to choose what is right when what is easy pulls in another direction.
+The Islamic position on same-sex acts is grounded in tawḥīd and the concept of the khalīfah’s moral trial.
+If God created some people with desires they are commanded not to act on, this is the structure of moral testing that applies to every human being in different forms, rather than cruelty.
+Fiṭrah (the innate orientation toward God) includes the capacity to choose obedience over desire.
+The khalīfah’s dignity lies precisely in this capacity: the ability to choose what is right when what is easy pulls in another direction.